Roland Crappé: Expedition to Sri Lanka

-Crappé arrived with Øresund on the shores of Ceylon as the first representatives of the Danish expedition in late January 1619.
-The king of Kandy, Senarat, demanded that Crappé campaigned against the Portuguese, and hereafter Crappé would sail up the Coromandel Coast to raid Portuguese outposts.However, he would be intercepted off Karaikal and imprisoned by the Portuguese authorities.
+Crappé arrived with Øresund on the shores of Sri Lanka as the first representatives of the Danish expedition in late January 1619.
+The king of Kandy, Senarat, demanded that Crappé campaigned against the Portuguese, and hereafter Crappé would sail up the Coromandel Coast to raid Portuguese outposts.
+However, he would be intercepted off Karaikal and imprisoned by the Portuguese authorities.

 Luckily for Crappé, because of his earlier experiences, he had local contacts in the various Indian kingdoms, and he thereby got in contact with a high official of the local kingdom of Thanjavur, who helped rescue Crappé and some other of his crew.
 Later Crappé and 15 of his men went to the capital of Thanjavur, where Crappé allegedly had friends that could help them.
 Through his friends, Crappé got an audience with the Nayak of Thanjavur Raghunatha.
 The Nayak had seen a benefit in bonding with another European power in the hopes of weakening the Portuguese influence in his realm, and he granted the Danes the local fishing village of Tharangambadi, which they quickly renamed Tranquebar (Trankebar).
 Crappé recalls the event: